Darthporkius/Reflection-exercise-Jose/functions.md

 A function is a set of instructions that belong together.

 Two kinds of functions:
-	- named functions
+	* named functions
 		Will work when it is called.
-	- annonymus functions
+	* anonymous functions
 		Will work automatically ones it's turn arrives within the scope.

 ## Named function